Alive For Evermore Today

-Proposition: To be alive forever more means I am now alive in spirit as well as soul and body, for Christ has made me alive for evermore, today.
+Proposition: To be alive forever more means I am now alive in spirit as well as soul and body, for Christ has made me alive.

-Introduction: Manuel Gonzalez, it’s not a name that we remember but 8 years ago 33 men met him for the first time.
+Introduction: Manuel Gonzalez, it’s not a name that we remember but almost 2 years ago 33 men met him for the first time.
 They were trapped 2041 feet below the ground in a Chilean mine disaster.
-They had been there for over 2 months.
-Family members waited to hear if any had survived.
+They had been there for over 2 months, family members waited to hear if any had survived.
 It took them 69 days and 8 hours to locate them and drill a vertical shaft through the rock down to where the miners were.
 Then it was Manuel Gonzalez, a mine rescue expert, who descended down into the ground in a tube just large enough for one man.
-He went down 2041 feet to where the miners were and helped them one by one, to come out the way he had just come in.
+He went down to where the miners were and helped them one by one to come out the way he had just come in.
 The last miner was taken out around 11 pm on October 13, 2010.
 Trapped under ground for more than two months, all 33 survived.
-News spread around the town and cameras broadcast it around the world, newspaper headlines read, ‘They’re alive, they’re alive, they are saved!’
+News spread around the town and cameras broadcast it around the world, ‘They’re alive, they’re alive and they have been saved!’

 As amazing as the Chilean rescue was there is an even more daring rescue, an even greater number saved and an even greater darkness averted.
 I’m talking about what it means to be made alive in Christ Jesus, turn with me to Colossians 2:11- 23.

 I. The Reality Is That Apart From Rescue We Can Never Dig Our Way Out.